BSc Pharmacology with Industrial/Professional Experience / Overview

 "It is the main reason I would massively recommend going abroad during your degree; it is such a safe way to travel and really immerse yourself in a different place and accumulate some cool stories."Claire Laxton / 2017 graduate and Wellcome Trust PhD student

-- Spend the third year of your degree gaining valuable workplace experience to enhance your CV, choosing from placements with more than 100 organisations.
+- Spend the third year of your degree gaining valuable workplace experience to enhance your CV, choosing from placements all over the world.